AmauryCarrade/zds-to-grav/README.md

 zds-to-grav https://zestedesavoir.com/articles/42/le-point-sur-les-exoplanetes/
 ```

-See options in `--help` to specify explicit slug, article type, lang, or destination directory.
+See options in `--help` to specify explicit slug, article type, lang, or destination directory (numbered or not).

 ## Development & tests